MrStahlfelge/gdx-gamesvcs/README.md

     gsClient.showAchievements();
     // same for leaderboards

-At the moment, such a default UI is only provided by Google Play Games and GameCircle on Android, so you need to check with `gsClient.isFeatureSupported()` before calling.
+Default UI is provided by all game services, so you need to check with `gsClient.isFeatureSupported()` before calling.

 Fetching scores and achievement status to show in your own UI can be done by calling